microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution04.md

       Note: App Services Editor automatically saves changes.
 - Test sample JavaScript app
-  - Browse to App Service website URL in In-private mode
+  - Browse to App Service website URL in a new In-private / InCognito window
-  - Sign in with your secondary tenant used in deploying FHIR Server Samples reference architecture
+  - Sign in with your secondary tenant (can be primary tenant if you already have directory admin privilege) used in deploying FHIR Server Samples reference architecture
   - You should see a list of patients that were loaded into FHIR Server.